 - some text does not have sufficient contrast

-- links aren't distinguishable by more than just colour
+- most links are only distinguishable by colour

 Problems with linked web applications